ph4r05/monero-agent/README.md

 - PR adding Monero support to the Trezor hardware wallet (client side of the signing protocol): https://github.com/trezor/trezor-core/pull/293
 - PR adding Trezor hardware support to official Monero codebase: https://github.com/monero-project/monero/pull/4241

-## Work in progress

-This work is still in progress.

-The pure python EC crypto operations are not constant-time as it serves mainly as PoC at the moment.
-The code supports also [trezor-crypto] crypto backend which is fast and constant-time.

-Moreover, the code will probably be subject to a major refactoring and cleaning.

 ## Supported features